pmknyc/science_daily/planning_notes.md

 # UX plan:

 ## Startup -
+# CLI     Display user messages
-   1. Welcome message
+   1. Welcome to app
    2. Brief description of app
-   3. Presents user a list of all Top Science headlines (titles)
-     Bonus: ?? show user Date+Time headline list last updated (Add to scrape)
+   3. Bonus: ?? show user Date+Time headline list was last updated (Add to scrape)

+# Scraper
+Scrape topscience page for article title and URL

+# CLI
+Display numbered list of Latest Headlines - article titles Order as loaded in scrape (NOT date ordered on SD site)
-     Bonus:  ?? user option to order headline list in alpha by title or date order newest 1st
+* Bonus:  ?? user option to order headline list in alpha by title or date order newest 1st. (may require inner page scrape to do this, not within project requirements)

+# CLI
+Display & get user choices - article number OR exit

+# Scraper
+If user chooses article number:
+* Scrape URL page of that article
+* Get date_submitted

 ## Startup User Options